-The practice kept detailed dental care records containing information about the patients' current dental needs, past treatment and medical histories.
+Most dentists kept detailed dental care records containing information about the patients' current dental needs, past treatment and medical histories.
+A recent audit had picked up that some records were not detailed.
+This had been highlighted as an area for improvement and actions devised.
+This included increasing appointment slots to allow for records to be maintained and also dentists attending a record keeping training course.

 The dentists assessed patients' treatment needs in line with recognised guidance.